techquest/api-jam/README.md

 * Send your request to Interswitch Payment Gateway
 * Process the response from Interswitch Payment Gateway

-##How do I use the QuickTeller API?
+##How do I use the QuickTeller Bill Payment API?
 QuickTeller API will allow you to Pay for Bills, Transfer Funds to Account all from your Payment Instrument.
 See steps below:
 * Get Quickteller Bills Category (See **Get Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/getbillercategories))
 * Select a catory and get all the billers under the category (See **Get Biller by Category** documentation [here] (https://confluence.interswitch.com/confluence/api/quickteller-service-interface/getbillers-by-category))